2024 Melting Conference

 10:45 – 11:15 a.m.

-Starting-up and Transitioning to Pressure Pouring Brass
+Practice in Channel Furnace Melting and Transitioning from Ladle Pouring to Pressure Pouring Brass

 Andy Bain